aedificatorum/next-starters/tailwind/README.md

 Including examples of both pages (e.g. `index.ts`) and an API route (e.g. `hello.ts`).

-The projects `baseUrl` has also been set so you can use [absolute imports].
+The project's `baseUrl` has also been set so you can use [absolute imports].

 ### ESLint and Prettier